fbngrm/zombie-driver/README.md

 Configuration is injected at start-up.

 Termination signals lead to a graceful shutdown.
-Meaning, all servers and handlers stop accepting new requests, process their current workload and shutdown.
+Meaning, all servers and handlers stop accepting new requests, process their current workload and shut down.
 Though, there is a configurable shutdown timeout, which may prevent this.

 ### Configuration